State College, Pennsylvania: Farmers' High School

 The Farmers' High School of Pennsylvania was founded in 1855 on 400-acres of land in what was Harris Township.
 Although the area was isolated from most of the state, the land was reasonably affordable and the Nittany Valley was rich in limestone, causing exceptional soil fertility.
 The land was clear-cut for charcoal, powering the adjacent Centre Furnace.
 In 1862 the school was renamed to The Agricultural College of Pennsylvania.

 In 1875, College Township formed, taking up most of what is now State College.
-In 1885, the Pennsylvania Railroad opened a train station two miles from campus in Lemont on the Lewisburg and Tyrone Railroad.
-Passengers would have to catch an autobus or a hack to complete the journey to State College from the new station.
-Construction of the train station on West College Avenue was finally completed in 1892, connecting State College to the Bellefonte Central Railroad (BCRR) via Struble.
-The journey along the 20-mile-long line took 50 minutes, meandering through the Scotia Barrens and the Buffalo Run Valley south of the Bald Eagle Ridge before making it to Bellefonte.
-On August 29, 1896, State College officially separated from College Township forming a borough.
+In 1885, the Pennsylvania Railroad opened a train station in nearby Lemont, which served as State College's main connection with the outside world.
+Passengers would have to catch an autobus or a hack to complete the journey to State College from the Lemont station.
+Construction of a new train station on West College Avenue was finally completed in 1892, connecting State College to the Bellefonte Central Railroad (BCRR) via Struble.
+The journey along the 20-mile-long line took 50 minutes, meandering through the Scotia Barrens and the Buffalo Run Valley before making it to Bellefonte.
+Regular passenger trains continued until 1917, while mixed passenger and freight trains continued until 1945.
+On August 29, 1896, State College officially separated from College Township becoming a borough.

-In 1909 the hilly area south of Downtown began to be developed under the name Highland Park.
+From 1900 to 1910, the area surrounding Downtown's early core became more developed.
+The hilly area south of Beaver Avenue became known as Highland Park, before being referred to as the Highlands.
 The borough began expanding in 1916 with annexations from Ferguson and College Township.
 In 1917 the borough added the Hamilton, Highland Park, and South Side additions to its boundary.
-Regular passenger trains were discontinued in 1917, while mixed passenger and freight trains continued until 1945.
+French professor I.P.
+Foster and businessman J. Laird Holmes donated land for the creation of Holmes-Foster, which would become the borough's first park in 1921; the borough's first hospital would open a few blocks north of the park in 1919.